Belgium: Six dead as car hits carnival crowd | DW | 20.03.2022

 The vehicle drove into a crowd of people waiting to attend carnival in the town of Strépy-Bracquegnies, killing six people.

-Authorities in Belgium adjusted the death toll from four to six after a car plowed into people waiting to attend a carnival in the town of Strépy-Bracquegnies on Sunday.
+Authorities in Belgium said six people had died after a car plowed into a crowd waiting to attend a carnival in the town of Strépy-Bracquegnies on Sunday.

 "A car drove from the back at high speed.
 And we have a few dozen injured and unfortunately several people who are killed,'' Jacques Gobert, mayor of the neighboring town La Louviere said.